Smith-Rick/Ivanti_EPM_Tools_PowerShell/README.md

 **- setupcomplete.ps1** - Used with PostOOBE and a windows 10 in place upgrade.
 Simply create a setupcomplete.cmd file and copy it to the local device prior to the upgrade.
 The .CMD file needs one line:
 "powershell.exe -ExecutionPolicy ByPass -file C:\temp\Win10_1803\setupcomplete.ps1 -WindowStyle Hidden"

+**- Validate_LDISCNvroot.ps1** - Used as a DETECT ONLY custom security definition script.
+The script checks the ldiscn.vroot file and validates that the setting in the file is NOT the default LDCLIENTDIRECTORY value.
+Files in this state caused systems to have issues with downloading the LDAPPL3.ini from the core.
+Case was opened to determin root cause, however custom detection logic was required to identify broken systems.